Emergency Food Storage For Long Term Power Outages

 4. Get delicious and a good variety of food

-I recommend you do a bit of both DIY and Done For You.
+I recommend you do some DIY and Done For You.

-Here is a review and taste test of some Valley Food Storage freeze-dried meals that I published on our YouTube channel.
+Here is a review and taste test of Valley Food Storage freeze-dried meals.

-Here’s another video of me purchasing from Valley Food Storage to top off my survival food supplies.
+Here’s a video of me purchasing from Valley Food Storage to top off my supplies.

-Your emergency food storage could also become your survival (and bargaining) tool in the event of an economic collapse.
+And eventually, with enough emergency food storage it can be your bartering chip in the event of an economic collapse.

 Saving Money on Survival Food

-If costs are a big concern, then you need to figure out ways to do this on a budget over time.
+If costs are a concern, then you need to figure out ways to do this on a budget.

-The “Extreme Couponers” save hundreds or even thousands of dollars at the grocery store by buying in bulk.
+The “Extreme Couponers” save hundreds or even thousands of dollars by buying in bulk.

 Coupons For Building Your Emergency Food Stockpile